Greensboro at a glance

 2022

-In February 2022, the Greensboro City Council reached a $2.57 million settlement agreement with the family of Marcus Deon Smith, a 38-year-old man killed by police in 2018.
+In February 2022, the City Council of Greensboro, North Carolina, reached a $2.57 million settlement agreement with the family of Marcus Deon Smith, a thirty-eight-year-old man killed by police in 2018.

-Marcus Deon Smith was homeless and asked officers to take him to the hospital.
-While waiting for EMTs to arrive, eight officers threw Smith to the ground and “hogtied him” – restraining both his arms and legs and then binding them together.
+Smith was homeless and asked officers to take him to the hospital.
+While waiting for an ambulance to arrive, several officers threw Smith to the ground and hogtied him—restraining both his arms and legs and then binding them together.
 Smith was unable to breathe, cried out for help, and died shortly after.
 Smith’s family filed a lawsuit, leading to the $2.57 million settlement.
-City records later revealed that seven of the eight officers involved in Smith’s case would later receive merit pay increases.
+City records revealed that seven of the eight officers involved in Smith’s case later received merit pay increases.

 Compensation